+NoC Sanity Testbench

-Once the NoC RTL has been generated, the next step is running the sanity testbench to perform a sanity check on the generated NoC RTL in simulation.
-This is a push-button method of instantiating the generated NoC RTL in a sanity testbench along with verification checkers, and running a sanity traffic pattern on the generated NoC RTL to validate basic operation of the NoC in simulation.
+Once NocStudio generates NoC RTL, the next step is running the sanity testbench to perform a sanity check on the generated NoC RTL in simulation.
+This is a push-button method of instantiating the generated NoC RTL in a sanity testbench along with verification checkers, and running a sanity traffic pattern on the generated NoC RTL to validate connectivity and basic operation of the NoC in simulation.

-To run the sanity test, change to the project directory and invoke the following run script
+To run the NoC sanity test, change to the project directory and invoke the following run script

 If you are using Synopsys VCS Simulator, run: